swift502/Krteq/README.md

 ### Case

 Case can be found in [production/case](production/case).
 Tested with PLA 100% infill 0.15mm.
-The top and the bottom pieces just snap together, no screws needed.
-The PCB is then sandwiched between the two parts.

 Top case has a "Keychron" variant, which adjusts stabilizer cutouts for their non-standard [triangular stem design](https://www.keychron.com/blogs/news/the-design-details-of-our-keychron-low-profile-keyboard-stabilizers).
 Make sure to check if your keycaps use the straight or triangular stem design if you plan on using low-profile Keychron keycaps.

 ### Assembly

-Most of the PCB is meant to come pre-assembled from a PCB manufacturer.
-In that case, the only thing left to solder is the MCU.
+Assuming you get the PCB pre-assembled, the only thing left to solder is the MCU.
 I recommend using a socket header for easy Pico replacement, but it can obviously be soldered directly as well.

-Once the MCU is soldered, connect the cable.
-Screw the cable's panel end to the inside wall of the case, then connect the other end to the Pico.
+Attach the cable to the case from the inside with screws, and connect the other end to the Pico.
 The cable is necessary to rotate the USB port orientation, but also to protect Pico's onboard USB port from snapping, which can happen if it's stressed over time.

 Finally, slide the top case over the whole assembly, place the switches and keycaps, and you're done!